membrane/api-gateway/distribution/examples/openapi/README.md

 - Status codes
 - Body content according to the JSON Schema component definitions

 Validation can be activated for requests and responses separatly.
-Set _validationDetails_ to _no_ if you do not want to send validation details to the client.
+Set _validationDetails_ to _no_ if you do not want to send validation errors in detail to the client.

 ```
 <spec location="fruitshop-api.yml"